maurya-anand/getBamDepth/README.md

 # getBamDepth

-This Perl script calculates the average depth of coverage for regions specified in a BED file.
+This tool calculates the average depth of coverage for regions specified in a BED file.
 The depth of coverage can be calculated from a BAM/SAM/CRAM file using `samtools` or from a pre-calculated depth file.
 The script also calculates the number of bases in each region that meet certain depth thresholds.

 > [!IMPORTANT]
 > Please make sure to install the dependencies listed below.

 ## Requirements

-This command changes the permissions of the `getBamDepth.pl` script to allow it to be executed.
+This command changes the permissions of the `getBamDepth` script to allow it to be executed.

 The script also requires the following: